 In the event an emergency flood event is anticipated or is imminent, levee patrols will be organized immediately by the District, and each patrol unit will have cellular phones for communications.
 The patrols will coordinate with the superintendent who will communicate with the Engineer.
-The engineer will communicate with the MAC group in emails as to flood situation developments.
+The engineer will communicate with the MAC with group emails as to flood situation developments.

 The District office has use of office phone (land line) and cellular phone.
 Additionally the Trustees and Engineer can be contacted by email.
-Communication with cellular phones is the Districts best form of communications.
+Communication with cellular phones is the Districts best form of communications needs will be met.